 The Metro Health Chrismas is an annual exhibition that rolls all kinds of rollicking Christmas activities into one joyous event.
 It’s set in the scenic surroundings of the Frederik Meijer Gardens and Sculpture Park.
 You’ll find 46 internationally inspired trees representing a diverse selection of countries.

-There are carefully handcrafted creative displays, virtual Santa encounters, and rooftop reindeers all aglow with over 300,000 twinkle lights.
-It honors holiday cultures from around the world for a truly well-rounded Christmas experience.
+There are carefully handcrafted creative displays, virtual Santa encounters, and rooftop reindeer, all aglow with over 300,000 twinkle lights.
+It honors holiday cultures worldwide for a truly well-rounded Christmas experience.
 It’s a botanical wonderland sure to enchant even the most stubborn Scrooge.
 This event has a long operating date – from the end of November until after the New Year!

 Annual Wonderland of Lights in Lansing

-Santa is there, of course, for photo ops, and you can even take a peek into his wonder filled workshop.
+Santa is there for photo ops, and you can even take a peek into his wonder-filled workshop.
 It’s surely a shiny seasonal staple of this capital city.

 Holiday Walk at Meadow Brook Hall in Rochester

 Meadow Brook Hall is a family favorite of all the best places to visit in Michigan for Christmas.
 It’s a massive mansion on an 88,000-square foot estate that offers a Holiday Walk full of unforgettable glitter galore.

 They sure know how to deck the halls, including 50 themed trees with all the trimmings, one of which is a giant living poinsettia creation.
 Each historic room is expertly designed and adorned each year differently.
 It’s an evening full of enchanting spirit and splendor.